pdf-raku/PDF-Native-raku/README.md

 There's sure to be others.

-** Experimental Only **, at this stage.

-Currently giving some benefits on work in development on larger PDFs.
+Currently giving noticeable benefits on larger PDFs.

-This module will not be deployed until there as been significant advancement on Rakudo/MoarVM JIT, and I've had a chance to benchmark this.